slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 > - Be careful, centralizing code also centralizes the assumptions

 ### "Flushing the buffer"
-This is a tech
+This is a technic that I call "flushing the buffer".
+It is used when iterating over iterables and an operations needs to happen
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcxODA2NjYzLC0yNzY0ODYwNzVdfQ==
+eyJoaXN0b3J5IjpbLTM5OTE5NjU4NCwtMjc2NDg2MDc1XX0=
 -->